 Having a good bakeware set is essential for any baker and this 10-piece one from Rachel Ray has everything you need.
 It contains my most used bakeware such as a muffin tin, 2 baking sheets, cake, and loaf pans, as the perfect square pan for those gooey vegan brownies I’m about to go make.
 This particular set of pans is non-stick and made with durable carbon steel for a long-lasting set that you can use over and over again for decades.

 This set also makes a wonderful gift!
 Just saying.

-Having good high quality reusable piping bags, as well as a set of stainless steal tips is important to have on hand.
+Having good high-quality reusable piping bags, as well as a set of stainless steel tips is important to have on hand.

 I recommend this hand mixer as, after a decade of heavy use, it remains as good as new.

 It goes without saying that every baker needs a set of measuring cups and spoons.
 I love this set because they are made with high-quality stainless steel for a professional grade measuring cups.
 This particular set also has a few extra measurements such as a 2/3 cup and 3/4 teaspoon which I love!

 However, any measuring cups and spoons will do.
 Just make sure you have a complete set because, as we all know, baking is an exact science.

 Along with measuring cups, you’ll want to have a nice set of mixing bowls.